Charlie Austin: Return to QPR, and Brisbane Roar

 On 9 January 2021, Austin rejoined Championship side Queens Park Rangers on loan for the remainder of the 2020–21 season.
 He made his debut on 12 January, scoring in a 2–0 victory at Luton Town.
 On 2 June, Austin returned to QPR permanently, signing a two-year deal.
 He scored his first goal since re-joining the club permanently with a last minute equaliser at home to Barnsley on 21 August.
 Austin left Queens Park Rangers at the end of the 2021–22 season after not making enough appearances to trigger a contract extension.

 On 27 June 2022 Austin signed a multi-year contract for A-League Men side Brisbane Roar.
 He made his debut in the Australia Cup against Heidelberg United and scored in the penalty shootout.
 On 14 December, Austin left Brisbane after requesting a mutual termination of his contract, citing "family related reasons".
 Austin made 11 appearances and scored 4 goals for Brisbane Roar across all competitions.

 Return to Swindon Town

 On 30 December 2022, Austin returned to Swindon Town on a contract until the end of the 2022–23 season.
-Austin scored four goals for Swindon in a 4–4 draw with Rochdale in March 2023.
+Austin scored all four goals for Swindon in a 4–4 draw with Rochdale in March 2023.
 In May 2023, he signed a new one-year contract extension.
 In May 2024, he was released by Swindon Town, alongside ten other players.